crystallabs/crysterm/documentation/positioning.md

 # Positioning and sizing in Blessed

+NOTE: This document explains how positioning and sizing works in Blessed.
+The functionality in Crysterm is roughly the same or more flexible.

 ## Positioning basics / intro

 For every widget, Blessed can get, set, and/or calculate its absolute and